Ashle3/PythonDataStructures/2-linked_lists.md

 __3. Set the "prev" pointer of the current head equal to the new node.__

-Since the current head now has node before it, its "prev" pointer should now equal that new node, the one we just created.
+Since the current head now has a node before it, its "prev" pointer should now equal that new node, the one we just created.

 ![Set Prev Equal to New Node](images/set_prev_ih.png)